Alstonia scholaris: Culture

+The tree blossoms in the Northern Hemisphere subtropical autumn, and its flowers are thus widely regarded as a herald of autumn in Vietnam, especially in Hanoi.
+Called hoa sữa, literally 'milk flower' in reference to the color, its associations with romantic love and fleeting passion have become culturally embedded in poetry and popular music.
+However, its heady aroma has been a source of complaint and division, with some households even filing lawsuits against urban planning departments, for example in a case in 2011 in what was then Trà Vinh province.

 Uses

 The wood of Alstonia scholaris has been recommended for the manufacture of pencils, as it is suitable in nature and the tree grows rapidly and is easy to cultivate.
 In Sri Lanka its light wood was used for coffins.
-The wood close to the root is very light and of white colour, and in Borneo was used for net floats, household utensils, trenchers, corks, etc. In Theravada Buddhism, the first Buddha is said to have used Alstonia scholaris as the tree for achieving enlightenment.
+The wood close to the root is very light and of white colour, and in Borneo was used for net floats, household utensils, trenchers, corks, etc. In Theravada Buddhism, the first Buddha is said to have used A. scholaris as the tree for achieving enlightenment.

 The 1889 book The Useful Native Plants of Australia states that "the powerfully bitter bark of this tree is used by the natives of India in bowel complaints (Treasury of Botany).
 It has proved a valuable remedy in chronic diarrhoea and the advanced stages of dysentery.
 It has also been found effectual in restoring the tone of the stomach and of the system generally in debility after fevers and other exhausting diseases (Pharmacopoeia of India).
 It is described in the Pharmacopoeia of India as an astringent tonic, anthelmintic, and antiperiodic.
 It is held in the highest repute in the Phillippine Islands [sic]."
-Despite its widespread traditional use as an 'antiperiodic' (a medicine which was supposed to cure the effects of malaria), however, it was found to have little to very weak activity against Plasmodium falciparum.
+Despite its widespread traditional use as an 'antiperiodic' (a medicine which was supposed to cure the effects of malaria), it was found to have little to very weak activity against the cause of the disease, Plasmodium falciparum.
 It had no effect against Giardia intestinalis, and weak effect against Entamoeba histolytica, which both cause diarrhoea.